breeze-sn/breeze-sn/README.md

 # 🎮 Simran Nagekar

-**`Tech-Creative-Virtuaso (Game Dev / UI Designer / Environment Modeller)`** Game development enthusiast with experience in game design, testing, and UI/UX design.
-Focused on creating user-centered experiences and intuitive interfaces.
-Actively seeking opportunities to contribute to game projects while continuing to grow within the game development community.
+**`Game Designer`**
+Game aficionado and creative technology enthusiast with a strong focus on design, development, and user experience.
+Currently pursuing a Bachelor of Science in Computer Science with a specialization in Multimedia and Animation at REVA University, Bangalore, with a keen interest in game design, testing, and user-centric digital experiences.

 ---